-A tattoo needle breaks the skin, so you can get a bacterial skin infection or have an allergic skin reaction.
-If the tattoo is not done properly, you could also get a blood-borne disease such as HIV, hepatitis B or hepatitis C. You can protect yourself from hepatitis B by being vaccinated.
+A tattoo needle breaks the skin, so you can get a bacterial or fungal skin infections or have an allergic skin reaction.
+If infection prevention and control practices are not followed you could also be infected with a blood-borne disease such as HIV, hepatitis B or hepatitis C. You can protect yourself from hepatitis B by being vaccinated.
 There is no vaccine for hepatitis C or HIV.

 It is important to get a tattoo from a studio inspected by public health.
 Toronto Public Health inspects all known tattoo studios annually to make sure they are taking the right steps to prevent the spread of infectious diseases.
-You can contact Toronto Public Health at 416-338-7600 if you are uncertain a studio is inspected or would like to know about its inspection history.
+You can search previous inspection results on BodySafe.ca or contact Toronto Public Health at 416-338-7600 if you are uncertain a studio is inspected or would like to know about its inspection history.

 Before receiving a temporary tattoo, confirm with the artist that the ingredient para-phenylenediamine (PPD) or hair dye was not added to the ink or the paste.
 The use of PPD in cosmetics that are applied directly to the skin (such as with “black henna” temporary tattoo ink) can cause serious allergic reactions and are banned from sale in Canada.